a2stuff/a2d/src/mgtk/MGTK.md

 No parameters.

 #### HideCursor ($26)
-Cursor hidden until `ShowCursor` call
+Cursor hidden until `ShowCursor` call.

 No parameters.